patrickfav/id-mask/README.md

 ### Upgrade of used Secret Key

-If you want to change the used secret key, because it became compromised, but still want to be able to unmask ids created with the previous key, you use this simple key upgrade scheme.
-Since every created id encodes the id of the used key, it is possible to choose the legacy key for decryption.
+If you want to change the secret key, because e.g. it became compromised, but still want to be able to unmask ids created with the previous key, you can use the built-in key migration scheme.
+Since every created id encodes the id of the used key, it is possible to choose a different key decryption.

-Here is a full example.
-First a new instance with `key1` will be created.
+Here is a full example: First a new instance with `key1` will be created.
 If no `key-id` is passed, the library uses `KeyManager.Factory.DEFAULT_KEY_ID`.

 ```java